You did it: You graduated from college — a feat that only one-third of Americans have accomplished.

 The most famous program is Public Service Loan Forgiveness (PSLF), which promises loan forgiveness to grads working in public service (think: nonprofits, government, education) after they make 120 on-time payments.

 The only problem?
 PSLF has made headlines for, well, not forgiving many loans.
 So before embarking on this route, make sure you’ve read all the fine print, and have the right type of loan and payment plan.
+Also be sure to look out for student loan forgiveness scams that claim they offer student debt relief.

 5. Beyond the Repayment Plan: Find Other Strategies to Pay Down Your Loans